nbdy148-sys/solar-system-simulation/README.md

 # 3D Solar System Simulation

 A real-time, GPU-accelerated 3D simulation of the solar system built entirely from scratch in Python.
-Every planet's motion is driven by real gravitational physics — not pre-programmed circular paths.

 ## How It Works